William Fichtner

 William Edward Fichtner (born November 27, 1956) is an American actor.
+Born in New York, he started his career with supporting appearances in Virtuosity (1995), Heat and Strange Days (both 1995).
+A prolific character actor in film, Fichtner is recognized for memorable performances in Contact (1997), Armageddon (1998), Go (1999), The Perfect Storm (2000), Black Hawk Down (2001), Crash (2004), and The Longest Yard (2005).

-He is known for his television roles as Sheriff Tom Underlay on Invasion, Alexander Mahone on Prison Break, Carl Hickman on Crossing Lines, and Adam Janikowski on Mom.
-His film appearances include Heat, Contact, Armageddon, The Perfect Storm, Go, Crash, Black Hawk Down, and Teenage Mutant Ninja Turtles.
+In 2005, Fichtner starred as Sheriff Tom Underlay in Invasion.
+He later appeared as Alexander Mahone in Prison Break, Carl Hickman in Crossing Lines, and Adam Janikowski in Mom.

 Early life

 Fichtner was born on Mitchel Air Force Base on Long Island and raised in Cheektowaga, New York, a suburb of Buffalo.
 He is the son of Patricia A. (née Steitz) and William Frederick Fichtner.
 He has German ancestry.

 He graduated from Maryvale High School in 1974.
-After graduating from Farmingdale State College in 1976 with an associate degree in criminal justice, he attended the College at Brockport, State University of New York and earned a Bachelor of Arts degree in criminal justice in 1978.
+After graduating from Farmingdale State College in 1976 with an associate degree in criminal justice, he attended the State University of New York at Brockport and earned a Bachelor of Arts degree in criminal justice in 1978.
+In an interview with Michael Rosenbaum, Fichtner recalled he took a theatrical improvisation class initially to fill a fine arts requirement, and the professor recommended he consider taking further acting classes.
 He then studied at the American Academy of Dramatic Arts in New York.

 On May 18, 2008, Fichtner received an Honorary Doctorate of Humane Letters from Farmingdale State College.
 In his acceptance address, he credited Farmingdale admissions counselor Don Harvey with his decision to study acting.
 Harvey, who became a lifelong friend, took Fichtner to his first Broadway show.